Within This Page

 - Interior—including space planning and security of specific interior spaces;

-- Security Systems—including intrusion-detection, access control, and CCTV camera systems;
+- Security Systems—including intrusion detection, access control, and surveillance camera systems;

-- Security Operations and Administration—including planning, guard force operations, management and decision making, and mail handling and receiving.
+- Security Operations and Administration—including planning, security force operations, management and decision making, and mail handling and receiving;

 B. Overview of UFC Standard

-This UFC is one of a series of security engineering unified facilities criteria documents that cover minimum standards, planning, preliminary design, and detailed design for security and antiterrorism.
+These UFC documents are part of a series of security engineering unified facilities criteria documents that cover minimum standards, planning, preliminary design, and detailed design for security and antiterrorism.
 The documents in this series are designed to be used sequentially by a diverse audience to facilitate development of projects throughout the design cycle.
-The manuals in this series include the following as described in the UFC Standard:

-The major design strategies associated with the UFC Standard are:
+The major design strategies associated with UFC 4-010-01 are:

 - Prevent Building Collapse